Cassidy O’Sullivan practices complex commercial litigation, managing all aspects of a case for a variety of clients.

 Obtained a complete defense victory for Tri Star Sports & Entertainment Group on copyright infringement claims.
 Prior to the motion to dismiss stage, the plaintiff voluntarily dismissed both claims after Tri Star filed a letter detailing deficiencies in the plaintiff’s claims.

-Representing a national law firm in a breach of contract dispute arising from a commercial leasing representation agreement.
+Successfully settled a breach of contract dispute for a national law firm arising from a commercial leasing representation agreement.

 Successfully settled an employment dispute for a large biotechnology company relating to executive compensation worth millions of dollars.